-There are three islands which are popular among tourists as a sightseeing spot in the Mikawa Bay.
+There are three islands that are popular among tourists as sightseeing spots in Mikawa Bay.
 One of them is Himakajima, also known as Octopus Island as it is famous for octopus, and blowfish.
 The entire island is included in the Mikawa wan Quasi-National Park.
-It is the closest island from Nagoya and is easily reached from the ports on the mainland.
-There are variety of activities offering different kinds of entertainment, so it is all up to you how to spend time in the relaxing island resort!
+It is the closest island to Nagoya and is easily reached from the ports on the mainland.
+There are a variety of activities offering different kinds of entertainment, so it is all up to you how to spend time in the relaxing island resort!
 You can play with dolphins, unwind at a relaxing beach, try fresh seafood, or just take a stroll around the island while feeling the sea breeze.

 6. Sakushima Island

 Sakushima is another island located in Mikawa Bay.
 The basic concept is similar to Himakajima island, but it features a number of unique artworks which can be found everywhere on the island.
 Some of them are open-air exhibited, and visitors can take a picture and directly touch them for free.
 The artificial works create a photogenic scenery in harmony with the uninhabited nature around.
 It is also called “the island of cats”, so you might encounter cute wild cats while exploring the island.
 There are no traffic lights and convenience stores, and it feels like time goes by slowly on the island.
 There are some nice restaurants and cafes that serve refreshing drinks and lovely dishes with freshly caught seafood.